Here you can find terminology used in the documentation, decentralised finance and algorithmic trading.

-How many % the asset can go down.
-Read more.
+How much in percent terms the asset goes or can go down.

 Exponential moving average.
 One of the most common technical indicators.
 By comparing the current price of an asset to the moving average price, one can determine if the current price is likely dislodged above or below the market trend.

 See this post for more information on simple and exponential moving average.

 Enzyme is a fund back-office protocol for EVM-compatible blockchains.